My shopping cart

 One drawback of bag filters is the inability to pre-coat.
 Pre-coating helps capture smaller particles and prevents the filter from clogging prematurely.
 You might imagine how your filter aide would settle on the bottom of the filter sock, and the solution would overflow and exit the filter sock above the filter aide.

 Once the bag is full, pressure will build up and you will know it is time to clean the bags.
-Removal of the bags is simple, but usually the bags are not disposable.
+Removal of the bags is simple, and thankfully the bags are disposable.
 Cleaning the bags themselves to reuse is messy and labor intensive.